Chicago Electrical Trauma Rehabilitation Institute

-The Chicago Electrical Trauma Rehabilitation Institute (CETRI), was founded in Chicago, Illinois in 2009 by a team of scientists and physicians for the purpose of finding more effective medical intervention strategies to increase neuromuscular, neurosensory and neuropsychological function recovery in electrical and lightning injury survivors.
+The Chicago Electrical Trauma Rehabilitation Institute (CETRI) was founded in Chicago, Illinois, United States, in 2009, by a team of scientists and physicians for the purpose of finding more effective medical intervention strategies to increase neuromuscular, neurosensory and neuropsychological function recovery in electrical and lightning injury survivors.

-The CETRI team consists of faculty associated with the five university based medical centers in Illinois that have been collaborating for more than three decades.
+The CETRI team consists of faculty associated with the five university-based medical centers in Illinois that have been collaborating for more than three decades.
 Although the rates of higher-energy workplace electrical shocks are declining, it still remains a significant public health challenge with manifestations that are not fully understood and may limit clinical recovery.
 The precise link between these post-electrical shock syndromes has long been a subject of considerable dialogue amongst medical scientists, in part because there does not exist a proportional or clear anatomical relationship between the electrical shock magnitude and the disabling consequences.
 Adding to research challenges to understand electrical shock injury is that many patients recover from electrical shock injuries with much fewer clinical problems than others.
 Thus, understanding the all risk factors and evidence-based treatment methods is important as well.
 Accomplishing this is CETRI's mission.
 By driving innovation, education, and clinical integration in this under-researched field, CETRI continues to shape and elevate the standard of care for electrical injury survivors around the world.